InviteRobot/terms/terms-of-service.md

 # Terms of Service

-Last updated: September 14th, 2016.
+Last updated: May 15th, 2017.
 Previous versions and diffs are available [here](https://github.com/InviteRobot/terms).

 **InviteRobot**
-Julien Marchand
+Romain Petit
-69 rue Suarez, 73200 Albertville, FRANCE
+15 rue Jules Ferry, 73000 Chambéry, FRANCE

 ## The Gist

-Julien Marchand ("InviteRobot" or "We") operates the InviteRobot service, which we hope You (the "Customer", "You", or "Your") use.
+Romain Petit ("InviteRobot" or "We") operates the InviteRobot service, which we hope You (the "Customer", "You", or "Your") use.
 If You use it, please use it responsibly.
 If You don't, we'll have to terminate Your account.

 For paid accounts, you'll be charged on a monthly basis.
 You can cancel anytime, but there are no refunds.